-Where Is the Sewer Cleanout?
+Where is the Sewer Cleanout?

-How to Find an Outdoor Sewer Cleanout Valve
+How to Find a Buried Sewer Cleanout

-- A sewer cleanout is generally, but not always located outside a bathroom.
-You’ll recognize it as a black or white, three- to four-inch capped pipe.
+To find a buried sewer cleanout, walk around the perimeter of your house, close to the foundation.
+A buried sewer cleanout is generally located on the outside of a bathroom.
+You’ll recognize it as a three- to four-inch capped pipe.

-- Alternatively, it may be concealed in a box close to the ground with a metal cover, so keep your eye out for anything that may contain a large pipe.
+Since cleanouts aren’t needed often, yours may be covered by bushes, underbrush, or grass.
+It may also be concealed in a box close to the ground with a metal cover, so keep your eye out for anything that may contain a pipe.

 Professional Sewer Line Cleanout

-Mr. Rooter® Plumbing has 46+ years of experience dealing with plumbing emergencies like sewage blockages and can be trusted to solve your problem quickly and safely.
-With 24/7 emergency service and guaranteed work, Mr. Rooter is sure to bust through even the toughest sewer blockage.
-Call (855) 982-2028 or request an estimate online.
+Mr. Rooter® Plumbing has more than 45 years of experience dealing with plumbing emergencies like sewage blockages and can be trusted to solve your problem quickly and safely.
+With guaranteed work, Mr. Rooter Plumbing will clear even the toughest sewer blockage.
+Call or request an estimate.